davidamichelson/DIV6700/schedule.md

 - Michelson, David.
 "Byzantium" *(B)*

 #### Primary Source Readings
 - Wortley, John, translator.
 "6.
-Poverty [Aktēmosynē] and That It Is Necessary to Guard against Covetousness," "9.
+Poverty [Aktēmosynē] and That It Is Necessary to Guard against Covetousness (whole section)," "9.
 One Should Guard Against Judging Anybody (whole section)," "15.
 Humility (whole section)," "17.
-Love [Agapē]," in *The Book of the Elders Sayings of the Desert Fathers: The Systematic Collection*.
+Love [Agapē] (whole section)," in *The Book of the Elders Sayings of the Desert Fathers: The Systematic Collection*.
 Collegeville, Minn.: Liturgical Press, 2012. *(VLC)* Note bene: the page numbers are odd in this ebook, use the chapter headings instead.

 #### Secondary Source Readings
--Harmless, William.
+- Harmless, William.
 “The Apophthegmata Patrum: Text and Context.”
 In *Desert Christians: An Introduction to the Literature of Early Monasticism*, 167–83, by William Harmless.
 Oxford: Oxford University Press, 2004. *(VLC)*
 - McGuckin, John.
 "Chapter 5, Reconciling the World: Christian Ascetical and Penitential Imperatives".
 In *The Path of Christianity: The First Thousand Years*, 357-414.
 Downers Grove, IL: IVP Academic, 2017.
 (Browse for background only, you do not need to read this chapter in detail). *(VLC)*
 - Wimbush, Vincent L. 1992.
 "Ascetic Behavior and Color-ful Language: Stories about Ethiopian Moses."
 Semeia no. 58: 81-92. ([https://scholarship.claremont.edu/cgu_fac_pub/25/]())